Spread the love

 Fifty-Seven Saints (First Communion) has a very good rendering of St. Maria Goretti’s story.
 It is interesting enough to interest my teenagers and yet simple enough to hold a child’s interest.
 St. Maria Goretti.
 She's buried below this effigy.
 Maria is one of the incorruptibles.
 Her body is encased in wax.

 This is also a story of redemption and forgiveness.
-Six years after the attack, Maria appeared to Alessandro in a dream and gave him 14 white lilies – one for each of the stabs she received at his hand.
+Six years after the attack, Maria appeared to Alessandro in a dream.
+She gave him 14 white lilies – one for each of the stabs she received at his hand.
 Alessandro took this to mean that she forgave him and that she was in heaven.
-He woke up with a converted heart.
-He confessed his crime and lived out the rest of his sentence as a model prisoner.
-He sought forgiveness from Maria’s mother when he was released from prison and they attended Christmas Eve mass together that year.
+He woke up with a converted heart. and confessed his crime.
+For the rest of his sentence he was as a model prisoner.
+He sought forgiveness from Maria’s mother.
+When he was released from prison, they attended Christmas Eve mass together that year.
 Years later he attended Maria’s canonization.
 He lived out his life as a lay Franciscan brother and died in 1970.

 Image result for maria goretti and her mother and murderer

-One final thought as a mother – Alessandro was able to get at Maria because they were unable to be properly supervised.
+One final thought as a mother – Alessandro was able to get at Maria because they were not properly supervised.
 Alessandro had been looking at pornography and was never given proper guidance or supervision.
 Many people think that when kids become teenagers, parenting becomes easier, and in many respects it does.
-But it also becomes harder too because instead of protecting kids against strangers and their environment, they need to be protected from their own bad choices and even their friends and peer group.
+But it also becomes harder.
+Instead of protecting kids against strangers and their environment, they need to be protected from their own bad choices, and even their friends and peer group.
 It is a very difficult cross for parents to carry.

-Today anyone in the Diocese of Cleveland that works near children is required to take VIRTUS training and submit to a background check.
+Today anyone in the Diocese of Cleveland that works near children is required to take VIRTUS training .
+They must also submit to a background check.
 That type of training is essential in helping parents and teachers learn to spot and derail a predator.
-Perhaps Maria Goretti could also be the patron of all the participating VIRTUS trained individuals who serve in our churches to keep our kids safe.
+Perhaps Maria Goretti could also be the patron of all the VIRTUS-trained individuals. who serve in our churches to keep our kids safe.